 - Remove the dunk from the container of water.

-- Pour the water into the soil in houseplants.
+- Pour the water over the potting medium surface area of your houseplants.

 The BTI-infused water will kill any larvae in the soil.